inukshuk/bibtex-ruby/README.md

 You could easily access it, using the entry's key, 'pickaxe', like so: `bib[:pickaxe]`;
 you also have easy access to individual fields, for example: `bib[:pickaxe][:author]`.
-For convenience, BibTeX-Ruby accepts ghost methods to access an entry's fields, similar to +ActiveRecord::Base+.
-Therefore, it is also possible to access the 'author' field above as `bib[:pickaxe].author`.
+Alternatively, BibTeX-Ruby accepts ghost methods to conveniently access an entry's fields, similar to +ActiveRecord::Base+.
+Therefore, it is equally possible to access the 'author' field above as `bib[:pickaxe].author`.

 ### String Replacement

 If your bibliography contains BibTeX @string objects, you can let BibTeX-Ruby replace the strings for you.
-You have access to a bibliography's strings via `BibTeX::Bibliography#strings` and you can replace the strings of an entry using the `BibTeX::Entry#replace!` method.
-Thus, to replace all strings defined in your bibliography object `bib` your could use this code:
+You have access to a bibliography's strings via +BibTeX::Bibliography#strings+ and you can replace the strings of an entry using the +BibTeX::Entry#replace!+ method.
+Thus, to replace all strings defined in your bibliography object +bib+ your could use this code:

 		bib.entries.each do |entry|
 			entry.replace!(bib.strings)